GRACE

 The Decalogue

-of the Covenant of the Mosaic Law that God made with Moses.
-It contained
+the representation of the Covenant of the Mosaic Law that God made with

-Client Nation Israel.
-God decided to provide a plan for Israel to
+of God for Client Nation Israel.
+God decided to provide a plan for

-be blessed in grace.
-Unfortunately there cannot be blessing without
+Israel to be blessed in grace.
+Unfortunately there cannot be blessing

-cursing under freedom.
-So the Decalogue defined the boundaries of
+without cursing under freedom.
+So the Decalogue defined the boundaries

-the grace plan of God for Client Nation Israel.
-If Israel chose to
+of the grace plan of God for Client Nation Israel.
+If Israel chose

 if Israel chose to reject the grace of God, then it would be cursed.